mongodb/docs/source/commands.rst

         { compact: "collection" }

    In this example, ``collection`` will be compacted.
-Generally, this operation compacts and defragments the collection as well as rebuilds and compacts indexes.
+Generally, this operation defragments and optimizes the storage organization of the collection as well as rebuilds and optimizes indexes.
 Consider the following behaviors:

-   - During a ``compact``, the database will block all other activity.
+   - During a ``compact``, the database blocks all other activity.

    - In a :term:`replica set`, ``compact`` will refuse to run on the master node in a replica set unless the "``force: true``" option